FedGCN: Convergence-Communication Tradeoffs in Federated Training of Graph Convolutional Networks: Convergence Proof

 \subsubsection{Bound the difference of local gradient and global gradient}

-Assuming each client has equal number of nodes, we have $N_k = \frac{N}{K}$.
-By assuming the linearity of the activation function, we can then provide the following approximations between the local model and global model.
+Assuming each client has an equal number of nodes, we have $N_k = \frac{N}{K}$.
+Based on the same process in 1-layer case, we can then provide the following approximations between the local model and the global model.

 The difference between the local gradient without communication and the global gradient is

 The difference between the local gradient with 1-hop communication and the global gradient is

 The difference between the local gradient with 2-hop communication and the global gradient is